A programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.

 Immersions place participants at the London’s cultural collision points, to learn from the successes and the failures of the people who lead there— whether that’s bankers, police, artists, activists or religious leaders.

-Participants become Common Purpose Alumni, continuing their learning in a community of over 60,000 leaders worldwide
+Network (continuous) Participants become Common Purpose Alumni, continuing their learning in a community of over 70,000 leaders worldwide.

 “The learning from the course has enabled me to significantly challenge myself, and my team, to work more collectively and inclusively.”